JANUARY 1969

 The Intentions

-To educate the whole human being
+To inquire into educating the whole human being

 The People